cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Any discounts?

-Cirrus CI itself doesn't provide any discounts except [Community Cluster](guide/supported-computing-services.md#community-cluster) which is free for open source projects.
+Cirrus CI itself doesn't provide any discounts except [Cirrus Cloud Cluster](guide/supported-computing-services.md#cirrus-cloud-clusters) which is free for open source projects.
 But since Cirrus CI delegates execution of builds to different computing services, it means that discounts from your cloud provider will be applied to Cirrus CI builds.